Back to Top

 }

-Run Above GraphQl Query in Postman by selecting GraphQl in body and type as post.
+Run the above GraphQL query in Postman by selecting GraphQL in the body and type as POST.

 Selection_057